tzeikob/javascript-patterns/control-flow/sequential-iteration/README.md

 });
 ```

-> Note that within each task we skip both any business logic and error handling only for brevity.
+> Within each task we skip both any business logic and error handling only for brevity.

 ### Sequential iteration with promises